 This simple practice reroutes water from a downspout, gutter or rooftop drainage to a rain barrel, or permeable area such as a filter of pebbles.
 If using pebbles, add a nonwoven geotextile fabric layer under the stone for separation and weed barrier.

 Collect water from the gutter, pipe or downspout into a rain barrel for use at a later time.
 Storing water is a simple structural solution that can be used for irrigation, car washing or other non-drinking water purposes.

 These structural elements are shallow vegetative basins that absorb runoff from the rooftop, sidewalks, or streets.
-Bioswales are rain gardens that are placed between narrow spaces such as parking lots or between streets and sidewalks.
+Bioswales are rain gardens placed in between narrow spaces like parking lots or between streets and sidewalks.
 Wet swales are below the water table and therefore often stay wet.
 They are filled with wetland type vegetation.
 Dry swales collect runoff during rain events.
 Water flow is dampened with a series of check dams.